RetroReversing/retroReversing/categories/misc/Books.md

 * Books about Retro Game Development with Modern Tools
 * Books published around the same time as retro games

-# Books about Retro Game Development with Modern Tools
-This section will cover:
-* Retro Game Dev - Commodore 64
-* ZX Spectrum Games Code Club: Twenty fun games to code and learn - 2015
-* Code the Classics - 2019
-* Modern MSX BASIC Game Development: Build retro games in MSX BASIC using modern tools - 2021
-* Bare-Metal Amiga Programming: For OCS, ECS and AGA - 2021

 ---
 # Books published around the same time as retro games

-This section will cover:
-* The Game programming GEMS series of books
+This section will cover books available at the time when retro games were being created, for added context this section is broken down by year.
+The list of books in this section is not an exhaustive list and mainly includes books that would have been notable at the time.

 ## Books First Published in 1979